 Do you want to avoid unnecessary reading?
-Take a moment to think about this:
+Take a moment to decide which statement describes your curiosity best:

 Ampersand is a project with no funds.
 The people who are supporting Ampersand are volunteers with little spare time.
 This explains why there are omissions in this text.
 So please condone any shortcomings.
 We are looking for skilled volunteers to help this project forward, by the way.

 Unless otherwise specified, everything in this repository is covered by the following licence:

 Ampersand Documentation by the the Ampersand team is licensed under a Creative Commons Attribution 4.0 International Licence.

 Based on a work at https://github.com/AmpersandTarski/documentation